kglw-dot-net/phase1/setlists/_posts/2022-06-05-sala-apolo-barcelona-spain.md

     left out)

-Note: 'The Lord of Lightning' was on setlist but not played.
-Stu's Gibson Holy Explorer and Joey's Gibson Flying V were crushed by a lift between shows.
-First non-acoustic show without them since their
+Note: Stu's Gibson Holy Explorer and Joey's Gibson Flying V were crushed by a lift before the show. (?)